 A few years ago, Esports became a trendy industry.
 To be more specific, the online video gaming industry is a fast-growing billion-dollar sector with millions of fans.
 There are live events, online streams, and tons of fans who are love tuning in for competitions.
-Online casinos in NZ are just one of the many businesses in the iGaming industry cashing in on this new craze.
 With that being said, millions of fans and considerable attention from the media make the online gaming industry a billion dollar sector.
 Those crazy numbers don’t even include the insane amounts of funds that are shared on different casinos.
 New Zealand is a great example.
 It’s a very small country but the revenues of the online casinos reach millions of dollars each year.

 Just like Tennis or golf when the most professional players compete with each other for millions of dollars in prizes and fame, the same scenario goes with the Esports industry, where we have seen more tournaments than in professional Tennis.